 Surgical Procedures: Lumpectomy

-A lumpectomy is a surgical procedure that removes only the breast cancer, and not the whole breast.
-In the operating room, under anesthesia, the cancer is surgically removed along with a small area of normal breast tissue surrounding the cancer.
-The borders of the tissue removed are referred to as surgical margins and should be clear of cancer.
-This reduces the risk of cancer growing back in the same breast.
+A lumpectomy is removal of only a breast mass, and not the whole breast.
+The mass is removed, along with a small area of surrounding normal breast tissue.
+The borders of the tissue removed are called surgical margins.
+If cancer is found, these “margins” should not contain any cancer.
+This reduces the risk of cancer growing back in that breast.

 No. This is usually done as an outpatient or "same day" surgery.

-If the pathology report says that cancer is seen at or close to the surgical margin, more surgery may be recommended to obtain "clear margins."
+If the pathology report says that cancer is seen at or close to the surgical margin, more surgery may be needed to obtain "clear margins."

-Your surgeon will discuss specific recovery issues with you.
-In general, you will be up and moving the day after surgery, with some limitations to your normal schedule and exercise routine in the first week or so.
-After surgery, you could experience any of the following side effects, which will resolve over time:
+Your surgeon will talk to you about specific recovery issues.
+In general, you will be up and moving the day after surgery.
+You will have some limitations to your normal schedule and exercise routine in the first week or so.
+After surgery, you could have any of the following issues, which will resolve over time:

-- A supportive, preferably non-underwire, cotton bra or sports bra to wear the days and weeks after surgery.
+- A supportive, cotton bra or sports bra to wear the days and weeks after surgery.

-- 4 x 4 gauze pads to place inside your bra for comfort and protection (no need to use any tape).
+- Gauze pads (4x4) to place inside your bra for comfort and protection (no need to use any tape).
 Gauze pads can be found at your supermarket or pharmacy.